sullyj3/c4/README.md

-Creating a little imitation of c for loops using a python iterable.
-Probably not astonishingly useful, except to teach me how to implement iteration in python.
+Creating a little imitation of C-style for loops using a python iterable.
+Probably not astonishingly useful, unless you really love one liners or really hate while loops.

+Written to teach me how to implement iteration in python.